feranick/tensorflow-builds/README.md

 ```
 bazel-bin/tensorflow/tools/pip_package/build_pip_package /tmp/tensorflow_pkg
 ```
-# GPU Support
+# Build with local GPU binaries
-Binaries are build using:
+It is recommended to use hermetic NVidia binaries.
+These are installed with `pip` via the extra tag `[and-cuda].` If you want to compile against local Nvidia binaries in your systems, the suggested dependencies for TF 2.21.x or higher are:
-- CUDA Toolkit 12.5
+- CUDA Toolkit 12.9.1
-- cuDNN 9
+- cuDNN 9.10.2
-- TensorRT 8.6.1

 [You may need to activate NVidia develoepr repos](https://developer.nvidia.com/cuda-toolkit) To compile with the correct libraries, you need binaries from NVidia and these following commands:
 ```